 Table 2.
 Internal correlations between ONTARGET battery tests.

-Criteria Validity of RED Battery “Understanding of information”
+Criterion Validity of the RED Battery “Understanding of information”

-In order to validate the tests, a study was conducted on the correlation of test results with the level of behavioral competencies development.
-Test results were compared with competency ratings obtained from assessment centers and development centers conducted by DeTech (Development Technologies Ltd.).
-The total sample of the study was more than 160 managers of various levels.
+To validate the tests, a study was conducted on the correlation of the test results with the development level of behavioral competencies.
+The test results were benchmarked against the competency ratings obtained from assessment centers and development centers conducted by DeTech (Development Technologies Ltd.).
+The total sample of the study was based on an assessment of more than 160 managers of various levels.
 The study was conducted in 2015.

-Since different competency models were used in different centers, all competencies were combined into several large clusters.
-The following correlations were obtained (only correlation coefficients that are significant at 0.05 level are shown):
+As a variety of competency models were used at the different centers, all the competencies were combined into several large clusters.
+The following correlations were obtained (only correlation coefficients that are significant at the level of 0.05 are shown):

 Table 3.
-Correlation of tests “Understanding of information” with the competencies of assessment and development centers
+Correlation of the “Understanding of information” tests with the competencies of assessment and development centers

-The results show the presence of correlations with varying degrees of severity between the test results and a number of competencies.
-It follows, that the numerical test is mostly related to the ability to analyze and solve problems, and the verbal test is related to commercial thinking.
+The results demonstrate correlations of varying degrees of severity between the test results and a number of competencies.
+It follows that the numerical test is to a large extent related to the ability to analyze and solve problems, while the verbal test is related to commercial thinking.

-One of validity indicators of test battery is the correlation coefficient between the results of each test.
-Despite the fact that the results of verbal and numerical tests from “Administration” battery are significantly related (which follows from the assumption of presence of general intelligence factor), correlation indicates that tests measure fundamentally different abilities.
+One validity indicator of the test battery is the correlation coefficient between the results of each test.
+Even though the results of verbal and numerical tests from the Administration battery are related to a significant degree (which follows from the assumption of the G factor), the correlation of these tests indicates that they measure fundamentally different abilities.
 The study was conducted in 2015.

 Table 4.
-Internal correlations between battery tests (Understanding Instructions and Working with Numeric Information)
+Internal correlations between the battery tests (Understanding Instructions and Working with Numerical Information)

-To verify the construct (theoretical) validity, ONTARGET company conducted a study, which was aimed to compare the results of the “Administration” battery tests with the results of Psytech (British company) tests, adapted for Russian-speaking respondents.
+To verify the construct (theoretical) validity, ONTARGET conducted a study to compare the results of the Administration battery tests with the results of the tests of Psytech International adapted for Russian-speaking respondents.
 The study was conducted in 2013.

 Table 5.
-Correlation of tests from battery “Administration” with tests of British company Psytech
+Correlation of tests from the battery “Administration” with the tests of Psytech International